-Power consideration
+Power considerations

 Power is a major concern when designing Hadoop clusters.
-Instead of purchasing the biggest and fastest nodes, it is important to analyze the power utilization for the existing hardware.
-We observed huge savings in pricing and power by avoiding fastest CPUs, redundant power supplies, etc.
+Instead of automatically purchasing the biggest and fastest nodes, analyze the power utilization for your existing hardware.
+We have observed huge savings in pricing and power by avoiding fastest CPUs, redundant power supplies, etc.

-Nowadays, vendors are building machines for cloud data centers that are designed to reduce cost, power, and are light-weight.
+Vendors today are building machines for cloud data centers that are designed to reduce cost, power, and are light-weight.
 Supermicro, Dell, and HP all have such product lines for cloud providers.
-So, if you are buying in large volume, we recommend evaluating the stripped-down "cloud servers".
+So if you are buying in large volume, we recommend evaluating these stripped-down "cloud servers".